 Hi!
 I’m Kasi.

-I created The Peahen to bring truth-telling and intellect back to fashion.
+I created The Peahen to bring truth-telling back to fashion.

 Why Ethical Fashion?

-Because I burnt out on the extreme highs and lows of luxury and fast-fashion.
+Because I burnt out on the extreme highs and lows of fashion.

-I worked in luxury fashion marketing for a brief stint, but when in came to my own clothes I was buying frequently, cheaply and for one purpose – to be on trend.
+I worked in luxury fashion marketing for a brief stint, but when it came to my own habits I was buying frequently, cheaply and for one purpose – to be on trend.
 Eventually, I got curious and started poking holes in the industry and questioning my shopping habits.
 This led me down a path of discovery.
-Instant gratification and luxury trends felt good in the moment, but they were harming the earth and the people who made them.
+Instant gratification and luxury trends felt good in the moment, but they were inflicting grave harm.

-‘Ethical fashion’ is a bucket term that can be interpreted many ways.
+You may be thinking, wait, what exactly is ‘ethical fashion?’
+Good question.
+It’s a bucket term that can be interpreted many ways.
 For purposes of clarity, I focus mainly on brands that honor sustainability, rigorous supply chain management, transparency and quality craftsmanship.
-I also explore factors like human rights, fair trade, ethical animal treatment and veganism.
+I also explore factors like human rights, fair trade, ethical animal treatment, and veganism (although I do not personally adhere to this lifestyle).

 I investigate topics that aren’t covered in conventional magazines to help you become a more astute consumer.
-I also have an eye for design and will cover style with an ethical angle.
 Reading The Peahen will turn you from fashion victim to fashion critic.
-You’ll be able to poke holes in unethical marketing and greenwashing and be in tune with the leading ethical brands.
+You’ll become a pro at identifying unethical marketing and greenwashing schemes while gaining an encyclopedic knowledge of the best ethical brands.

-If you’re a brand, publication or individual that shares these values, The Peahen could be your platform for growth.
-In addition to coverage here, I also offer freelance writing and styling services.
+If you’re a brand, publication or individual that shares these values, partner with me to get featured!
+In addition to coverage here, I also model for ethical brands and do freelance writing and marketing.
+Work with me.

 What is a Peahen?

-There is so much power in this gender role reversal.
-The peahen gets to set her own path.
-Where a Peacocks flaunts, a peahen considers.
+There’s a lot of power in this gender role reversal.
+The peahen gets to set her own, considered path.

 Why is this relevant?
 Because I see the same parallel in fashion.
 Where a mainstream consumer follows trends, a conscious consumer asks questions.
 But questioning what you buy doesn’t mean you have to give up fashion entirely.
 It just means buying in a more informed way.

-Fashion is a $1.2 trillion global industry and, until recently, we’ve struggled to anchor it in deeper meaning.
-The entire process – designing, manufacturing, shopping, styling, dressing – should be celebrated as a form of self-expression.
-But as modern consumers, we’re also evolving to demand more from our fashion.
-We want it to reflect our personal standards.
+Fashion is a $1.2 trillion global industry that employes 1/6 of the world’s population, most of whom are women.
+So, cast it aside as frivolous if you will, but the numbers show just how many lives it touches.
+As modern consumers, we’re evolving to demand more.
+We want fashion to reflect our personal standards.
 We want it to be made to last.
 We want it to support, not hurt, makers.
 We want it to respect the earth.

 If you’re new, these are good posts to get you started: